Section I - NAME

 c.
 Rights and Duties

 a.
-Individual or family voting members may purchase a lifetime voting membership for
+Individual or family voting members may purchase a lifetime voting membership at the current price established by the membership.

 Section V - MEETINGS

-1. The Association shall hold two business meetings per year and meet on other occasions as the membership shall deem necessary.
+1. The Association shall hold at least one business meeting per year and meet on other occasions as the membership shall deem necessary.
 A petition by ten voting members may request that the Executive Committee call a special meeting.
-Notice must be placed in the mail at least 4 weeks prior to all meetings, regular or special.
+Notice must be given to the membership via regular mail, email, the listserv, or other communication deemed most appropriate to reach the members at least 4 weeks prior to all meetings, regular or special.

-3. Modification of these By-laws requires a 60 percent affirmation by the voting
+3. Modification of these Bylaws requires a 60 percent affirmation by the voting membership present at the meeting in which they are brought for a vote.

 Section VI - FINANCES